takumorizo/OVarCall/README.md

 -l: Loglevel, ex) CRITICAL,ERROR,WARNING,INFO,DEBUG.
 ```

-You can use filter mode, and scores are added.
+You can also use OVarCall from analysed vcf file or annovar file, and scores are added.
 ```
 OVarFilter [-h] [--version] -1 BAM1 -2 BAM2 -i INPUT -o OUTPUT -r REF_FA -p PARAMETER_SETTINGS [-f] [-l LOG_LEVEL] [-a]